 Q. What foods cause inflammation?

 For the most part, it’s easy to identify the foods that cause inflammation because they are comprised largely of what has recently been deemed “bad foods:” foods high in hydrogenated oils and trans fats, sugar, and salt (or are prepared using any of these ingredients, like deep-fried foods).
-Studies also show that certain animal products like red meat and some dairy may contribute to inflammation, as well as gluten products and alcohol.
+Studies also show that certain animal products like red meat and some dairy may contribute to inflammation and gluten products and alcohol.

 It is important to note that, as we age, we may become more and more susceptible to inflammation caused by foods.
-Foods that use to not bother us at all when we were younger may trigger such symptoms as indigestion or put our immune systems on guard as we age.
-This is particularly true for foods containing dairy and wheat and helps explain the recent rise in gluten intolerance among many individuals.
+Foods that used not to bother us when we were younger may trigger indigestion symptoms or guard our immune systems as we age.
+This is particularly true for dairy and wheat foods and helps explain the recent rise in gluten intolerance among many individuals.

 - Does Inflammation Harm Your Health, WebMD Women's Health Information ,

 - 11 Incredible Benefits of Walnuts, Organic Foods Health Article ,

 - Why You Should Pay Attention to Chronic Inflammation, Cleveland Clinic Health Article ,

 - Anti-Inflammatory Diet for Pregnancy, Blog Post ,